shaoyiHusky/SparseProgressiveDistillation/README.md

 Sparse Progressive Distillation: Resolving Overfitting under Pretrain-and-Finetune Paradigm
 ========
 This is the Pytorch implementation for sparse progressive distillation (SPD).
-For more details about the motivation, techniques and experimental results, refer to our paper [(https://arxiv.org/pdf/2110.08190.pdf)](https://arxiv.org/pdf/2110.08190.pdf).
+For more details about the motivation, techniques and experimental results, refer to our **ACL 2022** paper [(https://arxiv.org/pdf/2110.08190.pdf)](https://arxiv.org/pdf/2110.08190.pdf).

 Experimental results on GLUE Benchmark
 ============